EricLBuehler/mistral.rs/README.md

     You can install Python support by following the guide [here](/mistralrs-pyo3/README.md).

 ### Getting models
+**Loading from HF Hub:**

-Mistral.rs will automatically download models from HF hub.
+Mistral.rs can automatically download models from HF Hub.
 To access gated models, you should provide a token source.
 They may be one of:
 - `literal:<value>`: Load from a specified literal
 - `env:<value>`: Load from a specified environment variable
 - `path:<value>`: Load from a specified file